'Hi, How Are You' mural will be preserved amid demolition

 Johnston created it in 1993 on what was once the Sound Exchange Record Store, near the former Goodall Wooten building.
 Johnston did the work in exchange for records.

-Demolition crews are now on the property of 21st and Guadalupe streets.
-The student housing company who owns the property hasn't announced what will replace the building but said the famous mural will be preserved.
+After 30 years, demolition crews are now on the property of 21st and Guadalupe streets.
+American Campus Communities hasn't announced what will replace the building but said the famous mural will be preserved.

-UT students and UT grad Nick Hossenlopp took pictures on Monday at the mural as it stands alone.
+UT students and UT grad Nick Hossenlopp took pictures on Monday of the mural as it stands alone.

 "I used to walk by every day, go to class, back and forth.
-Seeing it severed from the original place is surreal," said Hossenlopp.
+Seeing it severed from the original place is surreal," Hossenlopp said.

 It's a meaningful moment for Hossenlopp, who has created murals himself.